 Sounds easy, right?
 I’ve actually found eliminating organizations from our list of potential partners to be a big, ugly, emotional hurdle—I mean, how do you decide between funding a tutoring program for homeless kids, a support network for teen moms, or a job training center for international refugees?
 (This was a real decision for me, by the way.)
 There are going to be many organizations—just within a few square miles of your neighborhood alone—that are more than deserving of your help and that desperately need more funds and more volunteer support.
-And a big chunk of those are going to have missions that are appealing to you.
+And a big chunk of those will have missions that are appealing to you and that you’d like to serve.
 So how do you choose?

 What about causes that hit close to home?

-There’s probably an innovative nonprofit organization working to solve large-scale, on-the-ground problems right in the area where you live and work and play.
+There’s probably an innovative nonprofit organization working to solve large-scale, on-the-ground problems right in the area where you live, work, and play.
 These kinds of connections can really motivate you as you craft a message around your story of generosity and help that story feel like a logical part of your business for your clients.

 What values align with your vision for your company?